Header Background Image

 If you are concerned about the squeaking noise, we recommend booking an inspection or repair at a garage near you.
 The technician will be able to determine the cause of your issue and provide a high-quality solution.

-Why Are My Brakes Grinding?
+Why are My Brakes Grinding?

 There are several reasons why your brakes are grinding.
 Here are several common situations where you might hear your brakes grinding, the cause and the solution.